 Project Discovery Phase in Software Development: What is It and Why is It Important?

 A good start is often believed to be half of the success in any undertaking, followed by proper planning and project management.
-However, a discovery phase in software development is even more important than a good start, since it forms an excellent base for it.
+However, a the discovery phase in software development is even more important than a good start, since it forms an excellent base for it.
 A discovery phase of a software project is aimed to make sure that the idea is feasible, and the product is competitive.
 It also helps to figure out the ways to market it and make it highly demanded by end-users, also forming a clear vision to success.

 McKinsey’s research states that 17% of IT projects fail because of the collapse of the company, about 45% exceed the planned budget, 56% bring less benefit than it was initially estimated, and around 7% are delivered later than planned.
 The reasons for it may be multifaceted: lack of resources, highly competitive environment, wrong or inexperienced software developers, lack of data, and its analysis, and so on.